 Art and music are particularly useful in sensory integration, providing tactile, visual and auditory stimulation.
 Music therapy is good for speech development and language comprehension.
 Songs can be used to teach language and increase the ability to put words together.
-Art therapy can provide a nonverbal, symbolic way for the child to express him or herself.
+Art therapy can provide a nonverbal, symbolic way for the child to express him/herself.

 Again, as with all other therapy or treatment approaches, it is important to gather information and make an informed decision.
-Keep in mind, however, with most complementary approaches there will be little scientific research that has been conducted to support the particular therapy.
+Keep in mind, however, that with most complementary approaches little scientific research has been conducted to support the particular therapy.

 Connect with Us